Working with the Media: Activist Milestone #2

 - Find out who makes decisions about op-eds for your paper.
 Sometimes this is different from the editorial page editor.

-- Submit your piece and then aall him/her to confirm that it was received within 24 hours of submission.
+- Submit your piece and then call him/her to confirm that it was received within 24 hours of submission.

 - Once you’ve confirmed it was received, call the editor or writer back again within 48 hours to see if they are willing to print your piece.
 Feel free to tell them who you are and a bit about RESULTS and why you are submitting the piece at this time.

 - If you learn the editor does not plan to run it, find out why and determine if a revision would improve its chances of being published.
 In some cases, the paper may give you the opportunity to shorten it and have it printed as a letter to the editor.
-Alternatively, you call another paper and ask if they would be interested in your op-ed.
-If they will not run it, consider submitting it to another publication.
+Alternatively, you can call another paper and ask if they would be interested in your op-ed.

 - When your op-ed is published, follow up with a thank you to the editorial page editor.